seve05/updog/README.md

 ### When switching between machines I want no friction
-### This script also sets up the nfs client and automounts it in /etc/fstab
+### This script also sets up the nfs client and adds automount in /etc/fstab

 Requires:
 A running NFS Server; the user to know the target dir + ip